bspeice/speice.io/_drafts/isomorphic-apps.md

 At this point I'm pretty convinced that `stdweb` is causing issues for `yew` as well, but can't prove it.

-I did also get a [minimal example](https://github.com/bspeice/isomorphic_rust/tree/master/minimal) running that doesn't depend on any frameworks, just `wasm-bindgen`.
-It would require manually writing "`extern C`" blocks for everything in the browser though, so I don't recommend it.
+I did also get a [minimal example](https://github.com/bspeice/isomorphic_rust/tree/master/minimal) running that doesn't depend on any tools besides `wasm-bindgen`.
+It requires manually writing "`extern C`" blocks for everything in the browser though, so I don't recommend it.

 Finally, from a tools and platform view, there are two up-and-coming packages that should be mentioned:
 [js-sys] and [web-sys].
-Their purpose is to be a low-level building block that simply exposes the browser's APIs to Rust.
-If you're interested in building a web app framework from scratch, these should give you the most flexibility.
-I didn't touch either for this post, though I expect them to be essential long-term.
+Their purpose is to be fundamental building blocks that simply exposes the browser's APIs to Rust.
+If you're interested in building a app framework from scratch, these should give you the most flexibility.
+I didn't touch either in my research, though I expect them to be essential long-term.

 So there's a lot in play from the Rust side of things, and it's just going to take some time to figure out what works and what doesn't.

 # Issue the Third: Known Unknowns

 Alright, so after I managed to get an application started, I stopped there.
-It was an incredible amount of effort to chain together everything that was needed, and at this point I'd rather learn [Typescript] than keep trying to maintain an incredibly brittle pipeline.
+It was an good deal of effort to chain together even a proof of concept, and at this point I'd rather learn [Typescript] than keep trying to maintain an incredibly brittle pipeline.
 Blasphemy, I know...

-The important point I want to make is that there's a lot unknown about how any of this would hold up outside of proofs of concept.
+The important point I want to make is that there's a lot unknown about how any of this holds up outside proofs of concept.
 Things I didn't attempt:

 - Testing
 - Packaging